Skip to main content

 4

-Carol accesses the data
+Carol accesses the shared data

 // Carol's client

-await carol.useDelegation(bobToCarolPortable);
+const carolAccess = await carol.useDelegation(bobToCarolPortable);

 // Carol can read Alice's public documents

-const doc = await carol.kv.get('documents/public/readme.txt', {
+const doc = await carolAccess.kv.get('documents/public/readme.txt');